jadianes/jadianes.github.io/_posts/2014-10-12-rapid-SPA-prototyping-angularjs-jsfiddle.md

 author: "Jose A. Dianes"
 date: "12 October 2014"
 comments: true
-categories: development prototyping
+categories: development
-tags: JavaScript AngularJS JSFiddle
+tags: javascript angularjs
 ---

 Imagine we have just developed a brand new RESTful API, and we want to demostrate how easy is to use it and how quickly we can develop **Single-Page Web applications**.
 An elegant way of building a prototype aplication is by using **AngularJS** and **jsFiddle**.